CarsonDavis/CarsonDavis.github.io/_posts/2024-04-30-wooden_handplane.md

     </div>
 </div>

-I had a big chunk of mahogany laying around from an old ukulele project, and I was able to just barely get a handle sized piece from it , cut at an angle.
+I had a big chunk of mahogany laying around from an old ukulele project, and I was able to just barely get a handle sized piece from it, cut at an angle.
 Although I eventually whipped out the power sander, I did the bulk of the shaping with a 9in Shinto Saw Rasp.
 These things are absolutely incredible, and I cannot recommend them enough.

 <div class="grid-container grid-2x2">
     <div>